contractlevel/yield-v2/docs/operator/OPERATIONS.md

 Epoch close is executed through Chainlink CRE and `WorkflowRouter`.
 Operators should verify the workflow is live, uses the intended configuration, and reads the current parent epoch nonce before submitting `closeEpoch(expectedEpochNonce, tvl)`.

-The epoch cron handler does not currently check recovery state before submitting TVL — see `ENV-001` in [`INVARIANTS`](../security/INVARIANTS.md).
-Until that check is added to the workflow, operators should manually confirm no recovery is pending on the active strategy's vault before an epoch close is expected to run.
+The reconciled epoch handler should use `getParentOperationalState()` and, for a remote active strategy, `getChildOperationalState()` to obtain the required pause, recovery, nonce, epoch, rebalance, and TVL state with aggregate reads.
+Until that workflow revision is implemented and simulated, operators should manually confirm that no relevant recovery is pending before an epoch close is expected to run.

 If an epoch remains executing, operators should identify whether it is waiting on child-chain execution, CCIP delivery, or stored recovery state.